chris-miles/LaTeX-Stuff/README.md

 # LaTeX-Stuff
-***

-Various tidbits of possibly useful LaTeX code
+various tidbits of possibly useful LaTeX code

 ## gif-example
----
 provides a minimal example (`gif_latex.tex`) utilizing the `animate` package to animate GIFs in a LaTeX document (beamer presentation)

-the file `generate_gif_plot.py` also provides an example of how to generate animations using `MatPlotLib`
+the file `generate_gif_plot.py` also provides an example of how to generate animations using `matplotlib`

 ## hw-template
----
 a package providing the formatting for a template of homework submissions. to use, call:

 ```latex